Asia with Ease: A Cruise to Vietnam, Cambodia & Thailand

 Eiffel Tower-like trusses support the cable cars to Vinpearl Land

-Since we hadn’t really planned on the extra time, we never managed to come up with a good plan of what to do with it.
-So we just enjoyed the view from the ship which included half a dozen Eiffel Towers across the bay leading to the local amusement park, Vinpearl Land.
+Since we haven’t really planned on the extra time, we never manage to come up with a good plan of what to do with it.
+So we just enjoy the view from the ship which includes half a dozen Eiffel Towers across the bay leading to the local amusement park, Vinpearl Land.

-From what I could tell, Nha Trang was your basic overbuilt beach resort town with the high-rise hotels and horn-blaring traffic to match.
+From what I can tell, Nha Trang is your basic overbuilt beach resort town with the high-rise hotels and horn-blaring traffic to match.

 Nha Trang Beach Vietnam